Below are services covered under Nebraska Medicaid. For more information, see our Rules and Regulations.

 Nebraska Medicaid covers services provided in nursing facilities, intermediate care facilities for people with intellectual disabilities, and certain other long-term care living arrangements.
 Services that a nursing facility must provide include:

-Individuals seeking admission or continued admission to a Medicaid-certified nursing facility and requesting Medicaid funding for the services must meet nursing facility level of care criteria and have a Pre-admission Screening and Resident Review (PASRR).
+To receive Medicaid-covered nursing facility care, you must meet nursing facility level of care criteria and have a Pre-admission Screening and Resident Review (PASRR).

 Medicaid covers medical and surgical services performed at the physician's office, your home, clinic, hospital, or other locations.
-Payment may also be made for diagnostic tests, X-rays, and other procedures that are part of your diagnosis or treatment.
 Medicaid will not cover services such as: acupuncture treatment; reversal of sterilization; sex change surgery; radial keratotomy; and weight control programs.

 Services that have special requirements, limitations, and/or require approval from the Medicaid program include:

-Medicaid covers personal assistance services to persons with disabilities and chronic conditions of all ages to enable them to accomplish routine tasks they would be able to do without a disability.
-Personal assistance services are intended to help a client remain in the home rather than an institution.
-Personal assistance services means tasks, directed by the individual which provide the client's self-care activities and other supportive services such as dressing and grooming, bathing and personal hygiene, mobility and transferring, and housekeeping activities.
-Also included are specialized procedures such as giving of injections, administration of oxygen, and insertion and care of catheters.
-The client's physician or registered nurse determines if the specialized procedures can safely be performed in the home or community by an approved personal assistance service provider.
+Medicaid covers personal assistance services to persons with disabilities and chronic conditions of all ages to enable them to accomplish routine tasks they would be able to do without a disability, such as dressing and grooming, bathing and personal hygiene, and housekeeping.
+Personal assistance services can also include specialized services such as injections, oxygen, and catheters.
+Personal assistance services are intended to help a client remain in the home rather than in an institution.
 There are limitations to personal assistance services.

 Nebraska Medicaid covers most drugs prescribed by the client's physician.
 Some over-the-counter drugs may be covered if prescribed by the physician and approved by Medicaid.
 There are several drugs Medicaid does not cover.

-Nebraska Medicaid covers private-duty nursing services when ordered by the client's physician and when medically necessary.
+Nebraska Medicaid covers medically necessary private-duty nursing services when ordered by the client's physician.
 Private-duty nursing services may be provided in the client's home or some other living arrangement outside of a hospital or nursing facility.
 Prior authorization is required for these services.

-The Program of All-Inclusive Care for the Elderly (PACE) is a Nebraska Medicaid service that provides comprehensive, coordinated health care and long-term services and supports for voluntarily enrolled individuals.
-PACE provides another alternative along the continuum of available long-term care services and supports to enable participants to continue to live in their homes and communities.
+The Program of All-Inclusive Care for the Elderly (PACE) provides comprehensive, coordinated health care and long-term services and supports for voluntarily enrolled individuals.
+PACE enables participants to continue to live in their homes and communities.

-Nebraska Medicaid covers medically necessary psychiatric and substance use disorder services for medically necessary primary psychiatric and/or substance use disorder diagnoses for individuals age 21 and older in the following categories:
+Nebraska Medicaid covers medically necessary psychiatric and substance use disorder services for medically necessary primary psychiatric and/or substance use disorder diagnoses for individuals age 21 and older, including outpatient services, day treatment, substance use disorder treatment, and hospital services.

 Nebraska Medicaid covers mammograms when provided based on a medically necessary diagnosis.
 In the absence of a diagnosis, Nebraska Medicaid covers mammograms according to the American Cancer Society's periodicity schedule.